tomaszs/jira-copy-branch-name/README.md

 ## Contribution

-You can commit a MR if you like
+You can commit a PR if you like

 ## Authors